Multistep Inverse Is Not All You Need: Deep RL Experiment Details

 \subsection{Implementation of the forward-dynamics loss}

-To implement the forward dynamics loss of ACDF (Equation \ref{eq:acdf}), for the dynamics model $g$ we use a LeakyReLU MLP consisting of four layers of sizes $[512+10,1024,1024,N]$ where the input is the discrete-vector output of the VQ-VAE representing the encoded state (a vector of size 512), concatenated with the action label.
-The output the the discrete index of the VQ-VAE code of the next latent state.
+To implement the forward dynamics loss of ACDF (Equation \ref{eq:acdf}), for the dynamics model $g$ we use a LeakyReLU MLP consisting of four layers of sizes $[512+10,1024,1024,N]$ where the input is the discretized vector output of the vector-quantization output layer of the state encoder, representing the encoded state (a vector of size 512), concatenated with the action label.
+The output is the discrete \textit{index} of the vector-quantized latent representation code of the next latent state.
 (The number of codes is a hyperparameter of AC-State which we vary.)
 Note that because we treat the next-state as a discrete index, we do not backpropagate into the encoder of $\phi_\theta(x_{t+1})$, only into the encoder of $\phi_\theta(x_{t})$.
 This is to mitigate the ``moving-target'' issue mentioned at the beginning of Appendix \ref{sec:alt_fixes}.
 Also to mitigate this issue, we \textit{only} use the forward prediction loss to update the encoder $\phi_\theta$ every fifth training iteration: at other iterations, we update the parameters of $g$ alone (and separately update $\phi_\theta$ with the multistep-inverse loss).